evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

 ### Limiting When a Task Will Run

-The following can be added to a task definition OR to a task listed under a build variant (so that it will only effect that variant's task).
+To limit the conditions when a task will run, the following settings can be added to a task definition, to a build variant definition, or to a specific task listed under a build variant (so that it will only affect that variant's task).

 To cause a task to only run in commit builds, set `patchable: false`.

-To cause a task to only run in patches, set `patch_only: true`. `patch_only: true` can also be set at the build variant level to apply this behavior to all tasks in the build variant.
-The build variant level setting can be overridden if it's been explicitly set in the task definition or in the task listed under the build variant.
+To cause a task to only run in patches, set `patch_only: true`.

 To cause a task to only run in versions NOT triggered from git tags, set `allow_for_git_tag: false`.